 The Housing Authority of Baltimore City will open the following locations as cooling centers on Tuesday, Sept.
 5 through Thursday, Sept.
 7, from 8:30 a.m. to 4 p.m.:

 ShopRite Howard Park (4601 Liberty Heights Ave.) will be open as a community cooling center during their regular hours Tuesday through Thursday.
 Residents seeking relief from the heat can also visit their local Enoch Pratt Free library branch during their regular hours.

 During the Code Red Extreme Heat season, the Baltimore City Health Department recommends that City residents:

 - Avoid alcohol and caffeine.

 - Reduce outside activities.

 - Stay inside during the hottest time of day (11 a.m. to 4 p.m.).

 - Seek relief from the heat in air-conditioned locations.

-- Check on older, sick, or frail people in your community who may need help in the heat.
+- Check on older adults and the sick in your community who may need help in the heat.

-- Never leave children or pets alone in closed vehicles, even for short periods of time.
+- Never leave children alone in closed vehicles, even for short periods of time.